an initiative by SEEK Development

 Education is often highlighted through intersections with other development topics, in part because of the ability to address inequalities from a younger age, and in part because the school often serves as a central location for delivering development programs.
 These intersections can include gender equality programs that focus on girls’ education, health programs such as immunization, or nutrition programs that leverage school feeding programs.
 There has also been an increasing interest in the climate-education nexus, though it does not yet feature strongly on agendas in national and international policy spaces.

 The education sector has emerged as a frontrunner in adopting innovative finance mechanisms within global development, demonstrating notable progress compared to other sectors.
+Outcomes-based financing instruments such as DIBs have seen particularly notable uptake: UNESCO's review of the Innovative Finance in Education landscape identified over 140 education impact bonds globally, often blending private capital with bilateral donor support.
 Notably, several education-focused DIBs have been launched, often blending with bilateral donor support impact in the sector.
 A leading example is the Educate Girls DIB in India, which mobilized private capital to support out-of-school girls in rural Rajasthan, with returns linked to measurable educational achievements.
+Despite these promising examples, challenges remain around high transaction costs and limited scalability, meaning innovative finance is seen as a complement to, rather than a substitute for public and ODA funding

 Learn more about the following focus areas